Music Policy

 Music by women & queer artists

-At the same time, selectors are asked to avoid songs with harmful themes or lyrics, as well as those perpetuating hurtful stereotypes.
+At the same time, selectors are asked to avoid songs with harmful themes or lyrics, as well as those perpetuating negative stereotypes.

 No electronic music